Is CBD Legal in Ireland?

 CBD patches are an amazing way to take CBD.
 Typically, CBD patches use a transdermal delivery system which transfers the CBD from the CBD patch into the bloodstream across a concentration gradient.
 The CBD is released gradually and CBD patches normally last for at least 24 hours whereas CBD oil often loses its effect after a few hours.
 CBD patches are a convenient way to take CBD and do not have to be ingested.
 This is preferable for people with liver issues, dislike of the taste of CBD oil or for people who are uncomfortable ingesting a CBD product.

-CBD cosmetics are growing in popularity.
-CBD Balms and CBD creams can be a fantastic moisturiser and can be particularly helpful for those who suffer from chronic skin conditions such as eczema and psoriasis.
+Topical CBD skin care products are growing in popularity.
+CBD moisturiser can be a fantastic replenisher of skin and can be particularly helpful for those who suffer from chronic skin conditions such as eczema and psoriasis.
 CBD has anti-inflammation properties and conditions like eczema are caused by inflammation so that is why CBD can be effective in treating eczema.

-CBD vapes are also in demand.
+CBD vape oils are also massively growing in demand.
 Consuming CBD through the lungs is a very efficient way to get CBD into your system.
 This is why smoking cannabis is so universally popular, as the effects are almost instant.
 However, there are many who have safety concerns about vapes and there have been several distasteful incidents in the United States of America that have left people injured.
 The long-term effects of vaping are also currently unknown.

 How much CBD should you take?